Tribulation

 There is no grammatical reason to believe this prophecy would occur thousands of years from when Messiah spoke.
 There is no mention of “after many years,” or “in the distant future,” or even symbolically “after many days.”
 He did not say the temple would be destroyed and then destroyed again.

-For this prophesy to occur in the Future, there would be no scripture in the entire Bible of the historical destruction of the temple in 70AD.
-The only mention of this destruction is Matthew 24 and Daniel 9: 26, 27.
-Messiah would be describing an event that actually happened in 70AD (the stones being completely overturned) but, prophesying its’ accomplishment at least 1,945 years later.
+For this prophecy to occur in the future, there would be no scripture in the entire Bible of the historical destruction of the temple in 70 AD.
+The only mention of this destruction is in Matthew 24 and Daniel 9: 26, 27.
+Messiah would be describing an event that happened in 70 AD (the stones being completely overturned) but, prophesying its’ accomplishment at least 1,945 years later.

-The loss of the temple, the loss of Jewish authority, the birth of a new kingdom would not have one scripture verse describing one of the most significant Jewish and Christian events in history.
+The loss of the temple, the loss of Jewish authority, and the birth of a new kingdom would not have one scripture verse describing one of the most significant Jewish and Christian events in history.

 It is important to note, the Lord is speaking to His very disciples after telling them the very temple they were in front of, would be destroyed.
-The discussion He had with the disciples of that temple and those stones would be meaningless, confusing and hidden.
+The discussion He had with the disciples of that temple and those stones would be meaningless, confusing, and hidden.

 This passage is still in the context of the entirety of Matthew 24, regarding the armies encompassing Jerusalem, the Saints getting outta Dodge, and the destruction of the temple.